Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 We want to be explicit about how this conference operates:

-We will never require presenters to pay to speak
+We will never require instructors to pay to teach

-We will never require presenters to purchase registration or membership
+We will never require instructors to purchase registration or membership

-We will never treat presenters as marketing assets
+We will never treat instructors as marketing assets

 We will not rely on unpaid expert labor as a permanent model